jameshughes89/cs101/site/topics/testing/testing.rst

     There would be no sense testing beyond a difference of ``0.001`` liters since you cannot get beyond that precision in real life with those instruments.

+    Long story short, it you want to check equality between floating point numbers --- don't.
+Simply check that their difference is less than some threshold.

 * The above tests do a good job at catching the different scenarios
 * But you may be wondering why I didn't test some other case like when the inputs are both positive, but different values